 I strive to adhere to web accessibility standards, as set forth by the World Wide Web Consortium (W3C).
 Gray-on-gray low-contrast text is in fashion right now and while aesthetically it can look nice, I'm more invested in making apps that are truly accessible for all users.

 Freelance Work for IACR

-The International Association for Cryptologic Research (IACR) requested a conference website redesign.
-IACR was primarily interested in making their conference site mobile-accessible, easily maintainable, and have a more modern look.
-They also wanted a site they could re-use for other conferences.
+The International Association for Cryptologic Research (IACR) requested a template for future conferences that organizers could easily clone and reuse.
+IACR was primarily interested in making their conference site mobile-accessible, maintainable, and updating their aesthetic.
 Their last conference site (shown above at left) resembled sites built in the late 90s/early 2000s and was not mobile accessible.
 Additionally, the site was almost exclusively written using HTML 1.0 and had a drab appearance.

 My redesign (shown at right) is more colorful, with responsive menus and a mobile friendly design using Bootstrap 3.3.
 I created a color palette for the site based on IACR's logo, with orange and green that complement the deep indigo of their logo.
 This project is still in progress, but there is a live preview available here.

 Still in the wireframe/preliminary build stages, this is another piece of my work with IACR that I'm pretty excited about.
 They requested a tool to make conference program creation easier.
 They did not want to use existing tools, as they already have several robust databases.
 As a result, they requested I build what will be an internal tool linked to the relevant internal databases.

 At present, I am researching the optimal way to build this tool using jQuery.
 I have submitted a proposal, which was approved at IACR's last board meeting, and have now begun building based on the wireframes I submitted.

 When this code is publicly available, I'll add a link to the Github repo.